Micropolis-Organization/GitHub-Development-Process/GitHub_Documentation.md

 1. Create a repository for the project.
 2. Assign team to the repository with the access permissions.
 3. Create an organization project.
-4. Create issues for every task within the project and for each issue 1-Assign the issue to a team member.
+4. Create issues for every task within the project and for each issue
+      - Assign the issue to a team member.
-                                                                      2-Assign the issue to an organization project.
+      - Assign the issue to an organization project.
-                                                                      3-Assign label to the issue (bug,enhancment, etc..).
+      - Assign label to the issue (bug,enhancment, etc..).
-                                                                      4-Assign a milestone to the issue.
+      - Assign a milestone to the issue.

 5. After finishing each issue, commit the change with the status of the issue (fixed,close,..).
 6. Make a pull request and link it with issue #id.